scrtlabs/SecretNetwork/docs/test-v1.4-upgrade-handler.md

 ## Step 3

-Compile a v1.4 chain just to extract the binaries from it:
+Compile a v1.4 chain just to extract the binaries from it.

 in `app/upgrades/v1.4/cos_patch.go` use these (from val2):